Written by Colin Dodds

 Ask yourself how the stock fits into your overall plan for your money.
 Be clear what you’re investing for—a home, retirement, a child’s education or just to make as much money as possible.

 Keeping that goal in mind can help you decide how long you plan to hold an investment for.
+Many brokerages allow you to open an investing account with $0, and even small amounts—$10 or $20—are enough to start investing in stocks, according to NerdWallet.
 It can also help you understand how much risk you’re willing to take.
 It’s also wise to check your overall investment holdings to see if you’re too heavily invested in one particular sector or industry, which can create unexpected risks.

-There are about 6,000 publicly traded companies in the United States.
+There are thousands of stocks listed on the major U.S. exchanges.
 So, you may need help in selecting and researching stocks.
-That may mean buying a mutual fund, with a staff of professional analysts who can dig into every company the fund owns.
-Or an investment advisor may be the help you need to answer important plans, not just about the markets but also your financial plans and how to pursue them.
+An investment advisor may be the help you need to make important decisions, not just about the markets but also your financial plans and how to pursue them.

 Colin Dodds has written for preeminent media and financial companies.
 He is the author of several acclaimed books, including Ms. Never and Watershed.
 He lives in New York City with his wife and children.